-The following is the report of the Audit Committee with respect to the audit of the fiscal 2003 audited consolidated financial statements of Silicon Laboratories Inc. (the "Company"):
+The following is the report of the Audit Committee with respect to the audit of the fiscal 2004 audited consolidated financial statements of Silicon Laboratories Inc. (the "Company"):

 Management is responsible for the Company's internal controls and the financial reporting process.
-The independent auditors are responsible for performing an independent audit of the Company's consolidated financial statements in accordance with auditing standards generally accepted in the United States and for issuing a report thereon.
+The independent registered public accounting firm is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the standards of the Public Accounting Oversight Board (United States) and for issuing a report thereon.
+Additionally, the independent registered public accounting firm is responsible for performing an independent audit of management's assessment and the operating effectiveness of internal controls over financial reporting and for issuing a report thereon.
 The Committee's responsibility is to monitor and oversee these processes.

-In this context, the Committee has met and held discussions with management and the independent auditors.
-Management represented to the Committee that the Company's consolidated financial statements in the Annual Report were prepared in accordance with accounting principles generally accepted in the United States, and the Committee has reviewed and discussed the consolidated financial statements in the Annual Report with management and the independent auditors.
-The Committee discussed with the independent auditors matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees).
+In this context, the Committee has met and held discussions with management and the independent registered public accounting firm.
+Management represented to the Committee that the Company's consolidated financial statements in the Annual Report were prepared in accordance with accounting principles generally accepted in the United States, and the Committee has reviewed and discussed the consolidated financial statements in the Annual Report with management and the independent registered public accounting firm.
+The Committee discussed with the independent registered accounting firm matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees).

-The Company's independent auditors also provided to the Committee the written disclosures required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and the Committee discussed with the independent auditors that firm's independence.
-The Audit Committee reviewed non-audit services provided by its independent auditors for the last fiscal year, and determined that those services are not incompatible with maintaining the auditors' independence.
+The Company's independent registered public accounting firm also provided to the Committee the written disclosures required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and the Committee discussed with the independent registered public accounting firm that firm's independence.
+The Audit Committee reviewed non-audit services provided by its independent registered public accounting firm for the last fiscal year, and determined that those services are not incompatible with maintaining the independent registered public accounting firm's independence.

-Based upon the Committee's discussion with management and the independent auditors and the Committee's review of the representation of management and the report of the independent auditors to the Committee, the Committee recommended that the Board of Directors include the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended January 3, 2004 filed with the Securities and Exchange Commission.
+Based upon the Committee's discussion with management and the independent registered public accounting firm and the Committee's review of the representation of management and the reports of the independent registered public accounting firm to the Committee, the Committee recommended that the Board of Directors include the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended January 1, 2005 filed with the Securities and Exchange Commission.